S1SYPHOS/kirby-webp/README.md

 - [5.
 Credits / License](#credits--license)

 ## What is it good for?
 Absolutely .. smaller image size!
+(TODO)

 ## Getting started
 Use one of the following methods to install & use `kirby-webp`: